MecSim/MecSimCalc-docs/docs/getting-started/example-1.md

 - Type "m" in the **units**.
 - Set the **default value** to 10.
 - In the Advanced options, change the **minimum value** to 0.
-- Change the step size to 0.001 allowing the precision to be in mm.
+- Change the step size to 0.001 (Allowing the precision to be in mm).

 Click on **APPLY CHANGES** to apply these new changes.